RossWilke/AerynArcade/README.md

 First Deployment

 The first AI agent from us will debut on Twitter (X.com) under the handle [@AerynArcade](https://x.com/AerynArcade).
 Aeryn is a A story-based, interactive AI sharing her journey of loss, resilience, and hope.
-Join her as she navigates life’s struggles, fighting to reclaim her child and her identity.
-Your advice and support will help her find her way.
+Join her as she navigates life’s struggles in real time, fighting to reclaim her child and her identity.
+Your advice and support can change the storyline and impact the character.
 YOU control the narritave and the story.

 ![banner](https://pbs.twimg.com/profile_banners/1868555888459485184/1734333736/1500x500)